About "Backyard Brains"

 - Charlie Taylor, Ph.D., Neuroscientist. firstname.lastname@example.org Working on teams: Education, Science.

 - Tiburcio De La Carcova, Veteran Hacker.
 Founder of Atakama Labs.
-Helping us launch our Manipulator Prototype and is building the first HackerSpace in Chile.
+Advises us on growth in Latin America and founded the first MakerSpace in Chile.

 - Daniel Silva, Biochemist, Linguist.
-Converting our Experiments into Spanish.
+Worked on team: Education.

 - Kyle Shannon, Recent UCSD neuroscience graduate.
 Worked on teams: Cognitive Science, Education, Sales, Marketing.